World of Warplanes: Gameplay

-World of Warplanes (or "WoWp" for short) features over 300 aircraft, namely military and experimental aircraft from Germany, the Soviet Union, the United States, Japan, the United Kingdom, France, and China.
+World of Warplanes (or "WoWp" for short) features over 300 aircraft, namely military and prototype aircraft from Germany, the Soviet Union, the United States, Japan, the United Kingdom, France, and China.
 It allows players to choose from 5 main warplane classes: fighters, multirole fighters, heavy fighters, ground attack planes, and bombers.
 In addition to this, Premium aircraft are also available.
 Each nation's tech tree introduces squadrons of planes ranging from Tier I entry-level 1930s biplanes all the way up to Tier X late 1940s jet-powered aircraft.
 All warplanes can be unlocked and upgraded through a continued gameplay progression.

 It is possible to upgrade your aircraft with various weapons, engines, equipment, and consumables.
-The game features 4635 possible aircraft configurations, which along with customisation options, such as camouflage, allows the player to create planes that are uniquely configured with specific needs in mind, such as increased speed or ruggedness.
+The game features 4,635 possible aircraft configurations, which along with customisation options, such as camouflage, allows the player to create planes that are uniquely configured with specific needs in mind, such as increased speed or ruggedness.
 Battles in World of Warplanes unfold at dozens of unique maps, most of which are based on real-world landscapes.
 Unlike similar games in the genre, World of Warplanes does not feature limited ammunition in-game, instead implementing a system where bombs and rockets have cool-downs before they can be reused, and overuse of guns results in overheating, limiting the rate of fire and accuracy of overheated guns.

 Aircraft of each class in the same tier vary in flight characteristics and firepower across nations.
 For example, a Soviet or a Japanese fighter of the same tier will be more horizontally maneuverable than its German or American counterpart but would have limited vertical manoeuvrability and would be more fragile.
 WoWp features an aircraft comparison system to assist players in understanding the differences in capabilities between different aircraft.
 The official website has a History of Aviation section, where one can find additional information on specific planes.
 Available tech trees expand as development continues on WoWp.
 New nations and additional aircraft for each nation’s tech tree have been gradually introduced post-launch.